tchan128/text-editor-tc/README.md

 ## Credits

-This e-commerce backend was improved upon from the starter code.
-The starter code is cloned from here: https://github.com/coding-boot-camp/cautious-meme
+This text editor was improved upon from the starter code.
+The starter code is cloned from here: https://github.com/coding-boot-camp/cautious-meme/

+Here is a guide on Render I used to deploy the app: https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide

 README icon is found here: <a href="https://www.flaticon.com/free-icons/notes" title="notes icons">Notes icons created by Freepik - Flaticon</a>